zopefoundation/z3c.recipe.tag/README.rst

 ------------

-This recipe generates a TAGS database file that can be used with a number of different editors to quickly lookup class and function definitions in your package's source files and egg dependencies.
+This recipe generates a TAGS database file that can be used with a number of different editors to quickly look up class and function definitions in your package's source files and egg dependencies.

 Dependencies